 - How many paid social media ads do I want to run (if any)?

-You will need to create fresh content for every piece of marketing (perhaps highlighting a different product in each), so once you decide how much content you’ll be creating, you can plug these into your schedule.
+You’ll need to create fresh content for every piece of marketing (perhaps highlighting a different product in each).
+So once you decide how much content you’ll be creating, you can plug these into your schedule and plan accordingly.

 For social media, be sure to use location-based hashtags.
 If you’re running ads, be specific when targeting your audience.